jarmoni/swat/README.md

 TLS is working, but cannot be (easily) used in the test-setup.
 This is since browsers refuse to open Websocket-connections without trusted certificates (while HTTPS-connections with self-signed-certs only result in a warning).

+### SSH

+At the moment only Username/Password-login is fully implemented, but PK-based login will be available soon.

 ### Shell Forwarding

-One lesson learned during implementation of the SSH-stuff: Shells behave really, really different!
+One lesson learned during implementation of the streaming-stuff: Shells behave really, really different!
 The shell-output has to be post-processed to prevent undesired results.
 This post-processing is only rudimentarily implemented yet.
 With a regular Ubuntu-box it works not too bad (Bash and ZSH), but there is lot more to do (not to mention other distribution/shell-combinations).

 ### Frontend